DNSFilter/domainlists/domainlists/README.md

 ## Credits

-This list was compiled from multiple sources and credit is given to:
+This list was compiled from personal query tracing and from multiple sources.
+Credit is given to:

 https://github.com/jmdugan/blocklists/tree/master/corporations